-- Hot Removal of Module in an I/O Enabled mode will cause all outputs to Hold Last State (even channels configured for Force to Default Value).
-If that operation is not desirable, the outputs can be forced to default by first turning off field power and removing the Terminal Block of this module before hot-removing Module. - Resetting Module using SVC\REQ 24 causes all channels to Hold Last State even if Default Value is configured.
+- Hot Removal of the module without removing the Field Terminal Block in an I/O Enabled mode will result in an undefined output.
+The outputs shall be forced to default by first turning off field power and removing the Terminal Block of this module before hot-removing Module. - Resetting Module using SVC_REQ 24 causes all channels to Hold Last State even if Default Value is configured.
 The application program must handle output defaulting before execution of the Service Request. - Default Ramp Rate configuration is ignored if backplane power from the power supply is lost.
 Channels configured for Default Value go to the default value immediately. - The first time a configuration is stored following a return of backplane power, the Default Ramp rate is not used.
 Any channel configured for Default Value goes to its default value immediately.
 If analog power was not lost and the same configuration is restored on the next power-up, the channel state is unchanged from the time the power was lost.
-The Default Ramp Rate is used for any subsequent reconfiguration.
+The Default Ramp Rate is used for any subsequent reconfiguration. - The operation of clear command is undefined when module "Outputs Default" parameter is configured for "Force To Default Value" and CPU is in Stop Enabled mode.
+For the outputs to stay in Hold Last state, place the CPU in Stop Disabled mode before sending a clear command.

 Condition Hold Last State or Default Value Default Ramp Rate Enabled Outputs Enabled and Ramp Rate Enabled Channel Output Setting (Except where indicated, field power is assumed to be present).
 Outputs Enabled and No Faults N/A N/A No Output goes to its commanded value from reference memory; defaults don't apply.
 N/A N/A Yes Output is ramped to the commanded output from reference memory at the Outputs Enabled ramp rate.
 Defaults don't apply.
 Outputs Disabled, Fault Mode, or Default Value No N/A Output is set to the Default Value Reconfiguration Default Value Yes N/A Output is ramped to the Default Value at the Default ramp rate, starting at the last commanded value before entering mode.
 Hold Last State N/A N/A Output is held at the last commanded value Loss of Backplane Power or First Configuration Store Default Value N/A N/A Output is set to the Default Value. after Power-up Hold Last State N/A N/A Output is held at last commanded value.
-Hot Removal, Reset with SVCREQ 24 or Cleared Configuration N/A N/A N/A Output is held at last commanded value.
+Reset with SVCREQ 24 or Cleared Configuration N/A N/A N/A Output is held at last commanded value.
 Loss of Field Power N/A N/A N/A All outputs go to 0V and 0mA.